hughbarney/femto/README.md

 # Femto

-Femto is an extended version of Atto Emacs with a Tiny Lisp extension languauge
+Femto is an extended version of Atto Emacs with a tiny Lisp extension language.

 ![Femto screenshot](https://github.com/hughbarney/femto/blob/master/screenshots/femto-hilite.png)

 ![Femto screenshot](https://github.com/hughbarney/femto/blob/master/screenshots/femto-startup.jpg)

-> A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
+> A designer knows he has achieved perfection not when there is
+> nothing left to add, but when there is nothing left to take away.
 > -- <cite>Antoine de Saint-Exupery</cite>

 ## Goals of Femto Emacs